ObjSal/bitcoin-for-raspberry-pi/README.md

 Bitcoin Core RPC client version v0.18.0.0-g2472733a24a9364e4c6233ccd04166a26a68cc65

-If you're looking for the official Bitcoin Core for ARM download it directly from the [bitcoincore download site](https://bitcoincore.org/en/download/), make sure you download the 32-bit version, because as of this moment Raspbian runs as 32-bit.
+If you're looking for the official Bitcoin Core for ARM download it directly from the [bitcoincore download site](https://bitcoincore.org/en/download/), make sure you download the 32-bit version, checkout the recommendations below.

 This repository contains bitcoind, bitcoin-cli, bitcoin-tx, bitcoin-wallet and test_bitcoin compiled from source code in Raspberry Pi Model B from the [official source code](https://bitcoincore.org/en/download/).